Menhaden: Ecology

 Menhaden are filter feeders that travel in large, slow-moving, and tightly packed schools with open mouths.
 Filter feeders typically take into their open mouths "materials in the same proportions as they occur in ambient waters".
 Menhaden have two main sources of food: phytoplankton and zooplankton.
 A menhaden's diet varies considerably over the course of its lifetime, and is directly related to its size.
 The smallest menhaden, typically those under one year old, eat primarily phytoplankton.
 After that age, adult menhaden gradually shift to a diet comprised almost exclusively of zooplankton.

 Menhaden are omnivorous filter feeders, feeding by straining plankton and algae from water.
 Along with oysters, which filter water on the seabed, menhaden play a key role in the food chain in estuaries and bays.
 Atlantic menhaden are an important link between plankton and upper level predators.
-Because of their filter feeding abilities, "menhaden consume and redistribute a significant amount of energy within and between Chesapeake Bay and other estuaries, and the coastal ocean."
+Because of their filter feeding abilities, "menhaden consume and redistribute a significant amount of energy within and between the Chesapeake Bay and other estuaries, and the coastal ocean."
 Because they play this role, and their abundance, menhaden are an invaluable prey species for many predatory fish, such as striped bass, bluefish, mackerel, flounder, tuna, drums, and sharks.
 They are also a very important food source for many birds, including egrets, ospreys, seagulls, northern gannets, pelicans, and herons.
+Conservationists believe osprey chicks' poor survival rates during the 2026 breeding season are directly related to the sudden decline in Atlantic menhaden.

 In 2012, the Atlantic States Marine Fisheries Commission declared that the Atlantic menhaden was depleted due to overfishing.
 The decision was driven by issues with water quality in the Chesapeake Bay and failing efforts to re-introduce predator species, due to lack of menhaden on which they could feed.

 Menhaden are crucial not only because of their keystone species-status in the food web, but also because of their ecological services.
 The way menhaden filter feed on phytoplankton helps to mitigate toxic algal blooms.
 These algal blooms, which are often detrimental to a number of fish, bird, and marine mammal species, create hypoxic conditions.
 The phytoplankton being preyed upon are photosynthetic organisms, converting sunlight into energy which is then transferred to menhaden and then to bigger species of fish or other larger marine organisms such as birds or mammals.
 The consequence of this behavior is that if menhaden are eliminated or significantly decreased, there are limited means of energy transfer among trophic levels – making menhaden a true keystone species with ecological services that are invaluable to humans.